You are here

 - Perform frequent tick checks throughout your day

 - Conduct a full-body tick check upon return from tick-infested areas

 - Wear light-colored clothing to make it easier to see the ticks

 An integrated guide for homeowners, pest control operators, and public health officials for the prevention of tick-associated disease (Connecticut Agricultural Experiment Station)

 - CDC: Diagnosis and Management of Tickborne Rickettsial Diseases: Rocky Mountain Spotted Fever and Other Spotted Fever Group Rickettsioses, Ehrlichioses, and Anaplasmosis - A Practical Guide for Health Care and Public Health Professionals

 Ticks are significant vectors (carriers) of pathogens that cause human and animal disease.
 In Michigan, tick-borne diseases are rare, but they do occur and can be serious if not properly diagnosed and treated.

 Pocket-sized card for identifying common ticks in Michigan.
 Information regarding tick removal and tick-bite prevention.

-- Tickborne Diseases of the U.S.
+- Tickborne Diseases of the U.S. - information from the CDC

 - Ticks and Your Health